Jak and Daxter: The Lost Frontier

-Jak and Daxter: The Lost Frontier is a 2009 platform game developed by High Impact Games and published by Sony Computer Entertainment.
-First announced on April 1, 2009, the game was released on November 3, 2009 for the PlayStation 2 and PlayStation Portable, and the sixth game in the Jak and Daxter series.
+Jak and Daxter: The Lost Frontier is a 2009 platform video game developed by High Impact Games and published by Sony Computer Entertainment for the PlayStation 2 and PlayStation Portable.
+The game is the sixth installment in the Jak and Daxter series and the first to not be developed by series creator Naughty Dog.
 The player assumes the role of Jak, the angst-ridden hero enhanced by his exposure to Light and Dark Eco.

-The game received a generally mixed response, but the critics praised the game's graphics, gameplay and aerial fights.
+Announced on April 1, 2009, the game was released November 3, 2009.
+It received generally mixed reviews from critics, but there was praise for the graphics, gameplay, and aerial fights.
+Jak and Daxter: The Lost Frontier was later made available for purchase on PlayStation 4 and PlayStation 5 in March 2024, featuring new unlockable trophies.

 Gameplay

 Similar to other games in the series, The Lost Frontier features a Hero Mode where players are able to replay the game.
 Weapons, armor, powers, secrets, and unspent Precursor orbs are retained through each playthrough.